 The majority of basic screen capture tools allow you to capture all or part of your screen, but what if you need to capture more than what’s visible on your screen at any one time?
 If you’ve ever needed to screenshot an entire web page, you probably know how annoying it is to take multiple screenshots and stitch them together.

 But it doesn’t have to be that way!

-Scrolling screenshots allow you to grab content that doesn’t fit within the dimensions of your screen.
+The scrolling capture tool on TechSmith’s Snagit allows you to take screenshots of content that doesn’t fit within the dimensions of your screen.
 They’re great for capturing: